This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

 General anesthesia will be given to keep your child asleep and free from pain during the procedure.
 Catheters will be put into the blood vessels in your child's groin, neck, or arm through an incision.
 The catheters are gently pushed through the blood vessels and heart.
-Your child's caregivers may use dye and x-rays during the procedure.
+Your child's healthcare providers may use dye and x-rays during the procedure.
 The dye helps the pictures show up better.
-Caregivers will use 1 or more tiny coils to close your child's PDA.
+Healthcare providers will use 1 or more tiny coils to close your child's PDA.
 The catheters will be removed after the PDA is closed.
 Your child may have stitches to stop the bleeding.
 A pressure bag or bandage may also be put on the incisions for 2 or more hours to help stop bleeding.

 After your child's procedure: